LocationParis balloon, Rue Montagne de la Fage, 75015 Paris, France

 Design TeamGilles Clément, Patrick Berger, Jean-François Jodry, and Jean-Paul Viguier.

-From the architect.
+Text description provided by the architects.
 Located on the east bank of the Seine sits one of Paris’ largest urban renewal projects, Parc Andre Citroen.
 As part of a competition in 1985, the former site of the Citroen automobile manufacturing plant would become a new public park that would bridge the urban and rural areas of Paris.
 The Citroen plant dates back to 1915; however, it was abandoned in 1970s when the company moved further outside of Paris.
 As part of one of the largest urbanization reclamations in history, Paris began to buy back brownfield sites, in addition renovating others, as part of a city re-beautification process.

 Completed in 1992, Parc Andre Citroen was not a singular design, but rather a collective of separate initiatives that converged together.
 During the competition, the jury was unable to decide on a clear winner, rather suggesting a collaboration of the submissions headed by Alain Provost, landscape architect.
 The remaining members of the team included: Gilles Clément, Patrick Berger, Jean-François Jodry, and Jean-Paul Viguier.